StarlingXWeb/starlingx-website/src/pages/blog/starlingx-ptp-redundant-ptp-timing-clock-sources.md

 Up to StarlingX version 8.0, the Linux real-time system clock was synchronized to only a single time source (PHC) through static configuration of the phc2sys instance.
 From release 9.0 and up, when the HA feature is enabled, the phc2sys configuration will accept association to multiple ptp4l instances, providing redundancy protection to the clock sources.

-When the HA feature enabled, the real-time system clock is synchronized with the best time source available.
-The operator configure the following clock status values to control the source selection algorithm:
+When the HA feature is enabled, the real-time system clock is synchronized with the best time source available.
+The operator configures the following clock status values to control the source selection algorithm:
 * GM clock class
 * GM clock accuracy
 * GM offset scaled log variance